Coping With Bad Weather

 Lancework can be quite big and both the lances and the connecting fuses are very fragile, so you should avoid using heavy sheeting such as tarpaulin.
 Even lighter plastic sheet might pose a risk.

-We asked a professional display team how they approach lancework and they’ve said they usually keep the item secured and dry in the van until the very last moment.
+I asked a professional display team how they approach lancework and they’ve said they usually keep the item secured and dry in the van until the very last moment.
 So, some preparation is still needed to erect your posts ideally with nails or similar in place to hang the lancework on at firing time.

 Covering multiple cakes with tarpaulin